-Your attention is directed to the Standard Conditions of the subgrant.
-Changes were made to these conditions after your application was received in this office.
-Therefore, these Standard Conditions should be reviewed carefully by those persons responsible for project administration to avoid delays in project completion and costs reimbursements.
+Your attention is directed to the Standard Conditions of the subgrant and to the special Recovery Act Conditions.
+These conditions should be reviewed carefully by those persons responsible for project administration to avoid delays in project completion and costs reimbursements.
+Please note there are special reporting requirements for the Recovery Act funds.
+Receipt of funds are contingent upon timely reporting.